-Family history and productive activities have been combined in the Masseria Pezze d’Aglio for four generations.
+Family history and production activities have been combined in Masseria Pezze d’Aglio for four generations.

-It all starts with an underground oil mill and a rock settlement dating from the Middle Ages.
-Instead the Masseria Pezze D’Aglio hosting the oil mill dates back to 1700.
+It all starts with an underground oil mill and a medieval rock settlement.
+The Masseria Pezze D’Aglio, housing the oil mill, dates back to 1700.
 Since 1909, the Savoia family owns both the farm and the oil mill.
-The estate stretches for sixty acres, it has 10.000 olive trees, 2.500 of which are secular plants.
-The main varieties of Cultivar which are available in the farm are Ogliarola secolare, Leccino, Coratina, Peranzana, Frantoio and Picholine.
+The estate stretches for sixty hectares, and has 10.000 olive trees, of which 2.500 are centuries-old plants.
+The main varieties of Cultivar available in the farm are Ogliarola, Leccino, Coratina, Peranzana, Frantoio and Picholine.

-Passing from one generation to another, we modified the means, developed skills, introduced new know-how with the same objective which has remained unchanged in time: producing a high quality extra virgin olive oil from our olive trees.
+Passing from one generation to another, we have modified the means, developed skills, introduced new expertise, with the same objective that has remained unchanged over time: producing a high-quality extra virgin olive oil from our olive trees.

 “We love what we do and how we do it”

-After an accurate washing process, the olives are grounded with a crusher at low speed in order to avoid the heating of the paste.
-At this stage, the most important phase of the transformation process begins, namely the kneading: a slow mixing of the olive paste enabling the very small oil particles to clump together, to free the antioxidants molecules and to elaborate the rich aromatic components.
+After a thorough washing process, the olives are ground with a crusher at low speed to avoid heating the paste.
+At this point, the most important phase of the transformation process begins, that is, kneading: a slow mixing of the olive paste which allows the very small particles of oil to aggregate and bring with them the flavours and aromas present in the olives.

-This passage is extremely delicate, because a long time and high temperatures can deteriorate and oxidise the olive paste, reducing its quality and altering the oil scent.
+This step is extremely delicate, since too much time and high temperatures can degrade and oxidize the olive paste, reducing the quality and altering the aromas of the oil.

-Hence it starts the actual separation: through a simple centrifugal extraction taking place in a decanter, it is possible to separate the oil from both pomace and water.
+The actual separation then begins: through a simple centrifugal extraction that takes place inside a decanter it is possible to separate the oil from the pomace and the water.

-Finally the oil is refined through a centrifugal separator eliminating the last traces of water and deposits.
-The oil is then filtered in order to remove the last external particles and the storage takes place in an air conditioned environment within stainless steel tanks, where oxygen is replaced with nitrogen to avoid the extravirgin olive oil oxidization.
+Finally, the oil is refined through a centrifugal separator which eliminates the last parts of water and sediment.
+Decantation takes place in stainless steel tanks, in which the air is replaced with nitrogen to avoid oxidation.